 NOTE: All transcripts should be mailed to CASPA for verification.
-Offer of invitation to the PA Program may be given while some coursework is in progress.
-Those courses MUST be completed before December 31, 2024.
-Those transcripts are the ONLY transcripts that should be sent directly to the program.
+Offer of invitation to the PA Program may be made while some coursework is in progress.
+Those courses MUST be completed before December 31, 2025.
+Those transcripts are the ONLY transcripts that should be sent directly to the program and should only be sent upon request.